-Procedurally Fair The termination followed fair procedure.

-The reason for termination is fair, meaning that it is:

-- related to the employee's conduct, capacity or compatibility; or - based on the operational requirements of the employer
+Substantively Fair Procedurally Fair The reason for termination is valid.
+The termination followed fair procedure.
+The reason for termination is fair, meaning that it is: related to the employee's conduct, capacity or compatibility; or based on the operational requirements of the employer